-Apartments, mobile homes, and houses are available for rent from private companies and individuals in the Buies Creek area.
-Upon request, the Divinity School will provide a list of local agencies that are available to assist you in locating housing.
+A wide variety of apartments, mobile homes, and houses are available for rent from private companies and individuals in the Buies Creek area.
+Upon request, the Divinity School will provide a list of local agencies that are available for assistance in locating housing.